salesforcecli/plugin-login/messages/logout.org.md

 # prompt.confirm

-Are you sure you want to logout of %s?
+Are you sure you want to log out of %s?

 # success

-You are now logged out of %s.
+You're now logged out of %s.

 # failure

-We failed to log out of %s.
+We failed to log you out of %s.

 # warning

-Warning: If you log out of a scratch org without having access to its password you won't be able to access this environment again, either through the CLI or the Salesforce UI.
+Warning: If you log out of a scratch org without having access to its password, you can't access this environment again, either through the CLI or the Salesforce UI.